Miss Anna Davies-Barrett, BA, MSc

 In 2014, I received a First in my BA (Hons) in Archaeology and Anthropology at the University of Kent and, in 2015, went on to complete an MSc in Human Osteology and Funerary Archaeology with Distinction at The University of Sheffield.
 My previous research topics have varied widely, and include the processes of bone diagenesis and gender identities in the British and European Iron Age.

 My current research consists of a Collaborative Doctoral Partnership between Durham University and The British Museum, which is kindly funded in its entirety by the Arts and Humanities Research Council Collaborative Doctoral Award scheme.
 My research is supervised jointly by Prof. Charlotte Roberts (Department of Archaeology, Durham University) and Dr. Daniel Antoine (Department of Ancient Egypt and Sudan, The British Museum).

-I will be based in London at The British Museum from May 2016 until October 2017, during which time I will be conducting research towards my PhD.
+I am currently based in London at The British Museum for the purposes of conducting research towards my PhD.